 Syria’s population—22.5 million before the conflict—is ethnically and religiously diverse.
-Approximately three quarters are Sunni Muslims, including the Syrian Kurds, who make up about 9% of the population.
-An estimated 12% of Syrians belong to the Alawite sect, an off-shoot of Shia Islam.
+Approximately three quarters are Sunni Muslims, including the Syrian Kurds, who make up about 9 percent of the population.
+An estimated 12 percent of Syrians belong to the Alawite sect, an off-shoot of Shia Islam.
 Historically subjected to severe persecution, the Alawites now count among their members Syria’s current and previous president, and they dominate the Syrian security forces and army officer corps.
 Christians, Druze, and Ismaili and Twelver Shia make up the other principal religious minorities.

-Beginning in March 2011, in the midst of the Arab Spring, Syrians staged mass demonstrations against President Bashar al-Assad, demanding democratic reforms.
-The regime reacted with lethal violence, which provoked an armed response, and by mid-2012 the country was in the midst of a full-scale civil war.
+In the midst of the Arab Spring, a group of teenagers wrote the words “Your Turn, Doctor” on the wall of a school in the southwestern city of Daraa, a reference to President Bashar al-Assad.
+The students were detained, tortured, and some of them were killed.
+Galvanized by this incident, Syrians staged mass demonstrations demanding democratic reforms.
+The regime reacted with mass arrests and lethal violence, which provoked an armed response, and by mid-2012, the country was in the midst of a full-scale civil war.